University Open Days guide

 It’s probably best to go for smart casual clothing, for example wearing jeans is fine and keep in mind that you might be meeting academic members of staff so you’ll want to make a good impression.
 Remember you will be spending a portion of the day outdoors and may have to move between buildings, or different campuses in some cases, so make sure you have a coat and comfortable shoes.

-Should parents to go university open days?
+Should parents to go to university open days?

 Open Day Checklist